 Currently, our group is busy studying microbiome and virome of canine, bovine, mink, fox, chicken, vole and humans.
 To understand the biology and evolution of pathogens we are also sequencing and studying various viral and bacterial pathogens.
-In projects with HUSLAB, we are developing applications to identify any viral sequences directly from human samples and have developed a laboratory and bioinformatic pipeline for this.
+In projects with HUSLAB, we are developing applications to identify any viral sequences directly from human samples and have developed a laboratory and bioinformatic pipeline (Lazypipe) for this.

 Apart from our own research our group also provide services for viral meta-genomic sequencing as well as 16S amplicon based meta-genomic sequencing.
 Our highly experienced team of experts performs strict quality to ensure precise and accurate results.
 The workflow for viral and microbial metagenome starts with sample preparation followed by library preparation, then sequencing and finally bioinformatics analysis.